-Read 1 Timothy 3 and Titus 1 literally and think about your elders and deacons.
+Read 1 Timothy 3 and Titus 1 literally as a check-list of qualifications and think about your elders and deacons.

-- above even being able to express disapproval or disappointment about them (“above reproach”) (who on the planet meets this qualification?)
+- above even being able to express disapproval or disappointment about them at all (“above reproach”) (who on the planet meets this qualification?)
 (3:2)

 - currently married (“husband”) (cannot be single, divorced, or widowed)

-- moderate in all things (“temperate”) (do they own a large home? a fancy car? fancy clothes? take fancy vacations?)
+- moderate in all things (“temperate”) (do they own a large home? an unnecessary or fancy car? fancy clothes? take fancy or above-average vacation?)

-- hospitable (do they open up their home? do they welcome people? are they friendly?)
+- hospitable (do they open up their home regularly? do they welcome people into their home? are they friendly?)